The Ivory Door: Third Act

-Lillia, now dirty and wearing torn clothing, is thrown into Perival's dungeon cell.
+Lilia, now dirty and wearing torn clothing, is thrown into Perivale's dungeon cell.
 They do not recognize each other, as they have never met, but soon realize that they are the king and his betrothed.
-They are eventually let out of the cell, and taken to the throne room, where Baram is standing before a large crowd.
-Baram accuses Lillia and Perival of being demons, and Perival insists that there is nothing behind the ivory door but a very ordinary passage.
-No one listens to Perival.
+They are eventually let out of the cell, and taken to the throne room, where Brand is standing before a large crowd.
+Brand accuses Lilia and Perivale of being demons, and Perivale insists that there is nothing behind the ivory door but a very ordinary passage.
+No one listens to him.

-Eventually, Baram speaks with Perival and Lillia privately.
+Eventually, Brand speaks with Perivale and Lilia privately.
 He tells them that he knows who they are, but the people's fear of the ivory door is too great to allow them to believe that there was really nothing there all along; they believe in the demons and want to kill them.
-Perival protests that he knows there are no demons because he didn't see any when he went through the passage.
-"Do not take our stories away!" is Baram's response.
+Perivale protests that he knows there are no demons because he didn't see any when he went through the passage.
+"Do not take our stories away!" is Brand's response.

-Baram says he will do what he can to save Perival and Lillia's lives, but they will have to leave and never come back.
-Lillia protests that she is a princess and knows nothing of survival and Perival is likely no better; Baram says that he is sure they will find a way because they have seen the truth.
-Perival says that at least he and Lillia will be together, but his words ring hollow because, as Lillia points out, they only just met that day and if they aren't getting married for politics, they should see if they like each other before getting married.
-Baram assumes the mantle of Protector of the Kingdom and orders the "demons" exiled.
+Brand says he will do what he can to save Perivale and Lilia's lives, but they will have to leave and never come back.
+Lillia protests that she is a princess and knows nothing of survival and Perivale is likely no better; Brand says that he is sure they will find a way because they have seen the truth.
+Perivale says that at least he and Lillia will be together, but his words ring hollow because, as Lilia points out, they only just met that day and if they aren't getting married for politics, they should see if they like each other before getting married.
+Brand assumes the mantle of Protector of the Kingdom and orders the "demons" exiled.

 Some productions include an epilogue, in which an old man wearing a king's crown listens to a young boy ask whether the stories about how Baram the Great defended the kingdom from demons are true.

 Allegorical Import

-The play is an overt criticism of religious dogma, in which Perival and Lillia are presented as heroic figures who learn the truth about myth and legend.
-Milne encourages the audience to look at their own religions as a set of mythological stories no more to be believed than the stories about the demons living behind the ivory door in Perival's kingdom.
-Left open to audience is debate is the matter of whether Baram is a hero also, for keeping the peace and maintaining the status quo, or a villain for perpetuating a lie, however well-intentioned it might have been.
+In one interpretation, the play is an overt criticism of religious dogma, in which Perivale and Lilia are presented as heroic figures who learn the truth about myth and legend.
+Milne encourages the audience to look at their own religions as a set of mythological stories no more to be believed than the stories about the demons living behind the ivory door in Perivale's kingdom.
+Left open to audience is debate is the matter of whether Brand is a hero also, for keeping the peace and maintaining the status quo, or a villain for perpetuating a lie, however well-intentioned it might have been.
 Also left open to interpretation is the role that mythologies and other factually inaccurate stories play in a society.